-Last year the FTSE closed at its highest level on record, but where will the market be in one year, or two year’s time?
-If you’re not confident it will rise significantly, but would like to achieve almost double digit returns even if the FTSE only rises a little, the Enhanced Kick Out Plan may be worth a closer look.
+With the recent market volatility, if you are not confident the FTSE 100 will rise significantly, but would like to achieve near double digit returns even if the FTSE only rises a little, the Enhanced Kick Out Plan may be worth a closer look.

 If the Index is lower at the end of every year, no growth return is achieved and at the end of the plan your initial capital is returned in full unless the FTSE has fallen by more than 40% at maturity from it’s initial level.
 If it does, your capital will be reduced by 1% for each 1% fall, so there is a risk you could lose some or all of your initial investment.

-This investment is our best selling growth plan with ISA investors over the last 12 months, and whilst the FTSE remains above 7000 points, the opportunity for 10% growth in as little as 12 months could be appealing to investors.
+This investment is our best selling growth plan with ISA investors over the last 12 months, as the opportunity for 9.5% growth in as little as 12 months could be appealing to investors.

 Capital At Risk Product